“Heads up, we got incoming!!!”

 What is TECENTRIQ?

-TECENTRIQ is a prescription medicine used to treat:
+TECENTRIQ is a prescription medicine used to treat adults with:

-- has spread or cannot be removed by surgery (advanced urothelial carcinoma), and
+- has spread or cannot be removed by surgery, and if you have any one of the following conditions:

-- you are not able to take chemotherapy that contains a medicine called cisplatin, or
+- you are not able to take chemotherapy that contains a medicine called cisplatin, and your cancer tests positive for “PD-L1”, or

 The approval of TECENTRIQ in these patients is based on a study that measured response rate and duration of response.
 There is an ongoing study to confirm clinical benefit.